chkworks/VL.TheBigBang/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T3I9XX6)

 ## Installation
 If you are new to vvvv, download it over at www.visualprogramming.net.
-These patches are optimized for the upcoming 5.0 release, so make sure you are installing the latest preview version.
+These patches are optimized for the stable 5.0 release.

 Afterwards, click on the little gray icon in the top left corner (the so-called Quad Menu), navigate to "Manage Nugets > Commandline" and type the following: